fieldchester/haskell-project/README.md

 The type of this variables is monadic and the chainig reflects the dependency.

-A way to implement this is to have two queues for each of those variables.
+A way to implement this is to have at least one queue for each of those variables.